 More than Shelter...Support

-The goals of the program are to help homeless women and their children find appropriate housing and improve financial stability.
-Program staff are trained in person-centered practices designed to build on each woman’s individual strengths.
+The goals of the program are to help homeless women and families find appropriate housing and improve financial stability.
+The goal of the trauma informed program is designed to build on each woman’s individual strengths.
 Special emphasis is placed on building the support networks necessary to achieve stability and avoid future homelessness.

 For more information on the YWCA’s Emergency Housing program, please call (585) 368-2292.